graph-part/graph-part/README.md

 `--out-file`            |`-of`  | Path at which to save the partition assignments as `.csv`.
 Defaults to `graphpart_result.csv`.
 `--threshold`           |`-th`  | The desired partitioning threshold, should be within the bounds defined by the metric.
 `--partitions`          |`-pa`  | Number of partitions to generate.
 Defaults to 5.
 `--transformation`      |`-tf`  | Transformation to apply to the similarity/distance metric.
-Graph-Part operates on distances, therefore similarity metrics need to be transformed.
+GraphPart operates on distances, therefore similarity metrics need to be transformed.
 Can be any of `one-minus`, `inverse`, `square`, `log`, `None`.
 See the [source](graph_part/transformations.py) for definitions.
 As an example, when operating with sequence identities ranging from 0 to 1, the transformation `one-minus` yields corresponding distances.
 Defaults to `one-minus`.
 `--priority-name`       |`-pn`  | The name of the retention priority in the meta file.
 Is either `=0` or `=1`.
 If specified, the algorithm first tries to reach the treshold by removing/moving low-priority (`0`) samples before proceeding to `1` samples.
 `--labels-name`         |`-ln`  | The name of the label in the meta file.
 Used for balancing partitions.
 `--initialization-mode` |`-im`  | Use either slow or fast restricted nearest neighbor linkage or no initialization.
 Can be any of `slow-nn`, `fast-nn`, `simple`.
 Defaults to `slow-nn`.